ToshioCP/Gtk4-tutorial/gfm/sec27.md

 ![Grid](../image/list4.png)

-This is often seen when you use a file browser like nautilus.
+This is often seen when you use a file browser like GNOME Files (Nautilus).

 In this section, let's make a very simple file browser `list4`.
 It just shows the files in the current directory.